 There is a ton of good things going on here today.
 A TON!

 And then we have MAC & CHEESE MANIA, folks!
 This event is being hosted by Rachel Cooks and Nutmeg Nanny.
 If you love macaroni and cheese, and are always looking for new ways to eat it, you’ll surely want to check out Rachel’s and Brandy’s blogs right now.
-Find mac and cheese inspiration, and link up your best mac and cheese recipes for a chance to win some really awesome prizes (think massive amounts of cheese and pasta and all kinds of fabulous kitchen equipment…over $1800 in prizes!!).
+Find mac and cheese inspiration, and link up your best mac and cheese recipes for a chance to win some really awesome prizes (think massive amounts of cheese and pasta!!).
 You don’t have to be a blogger to enter.
 C’mon, everyone has a go-to mac and cheese recipe, don’t they?!

 I’m also sharing about my trip to Madison, Wisconsin last fall, to attend the annual Wisconsin Cheese Originals Festival.
 As a guest of the Wisconsin Milk Marketing Board, aka Wisconsin Cheese, I was able to experience what I know to be a very small portion of all that makes up the Wisconsin Cheese empire.
 Having lived in the Midwest all my life, I’ve traveled the lengths of Wisconsin many times, mostly north to south, but also east to west.
 However, I never realized the magnitude of Wisconsin’s cheese making until I attended this festival.
 I was blown away.
 My use of the word “empire” is not exaggerated.